saferpay/jsonapi/texts/ChapterTransaction.md

 </td>
 <td class="col-sm-8">

-	<div style="padding-bottom: 10px">Means of payment (either card data or a reference to a previously stored card).
-Important: Only fully PCI certified merchants may directly use the card data.
+	<div style="padding-bottom: 10px">Means of payment (either card data or a reference to a previously stored card).<br> Important: Only fully PCI certified merchants may directly use the card data.
 If your system is not explicitly certified to handle card data directly, then use the Saferpay Secure Card Data-Storage instead.
 If the customer enters a new card, you may want to use the Saferpay Hosted Register Form to capture the card data through Saferpay.</div>
 	<i class="small text-muted">
 			</i>
 </td>